-Starting in the 2015-2016 academic year, the University of Notre Dame offers full health subsidy for eligible graduate students.
-Eligible graduate students are those who are enrolled in the university plan, receive full tuition support and receive a stipend at or above the eligible threshold for the degree level (\$18,900 for students in doctoral programs).
-Students who are covered through a different plan will receive \$200 that they may apply to that plan.
+For the 2023-2024 academic year, the University of Notre Dame offers full health subsidy for eligible graduate students.
+Eligible graduate students are those who are enrolled in the university plan, receive full tuition support and receive a stipend at or above the eligible threshold for the degree level (\$30,500 for students in doctoral programs).
+Eligible Students who waive the plan will receive \$200 credit on their account in late October.